gw4-isambard/docs/index.rst

 --------------------

 .. important::
-    Since 20 Dec.
+    Since 21 Dec.
 2023

-    IPA issues across cluster that may cause problems for all users.
-Working with IPA experts to resolve.
+    IPA issues have been resolved.

 System Status
 -------------